Isotropy statistics of CMB hot and cold spots: Results and Analysis

-Thus, unusual uniformity of cold spots is seen for all maps, except SMICA and freq100 when $KQ75$ mask is applied with and without the NGCS mask.
-Again, unusual uniformity of cold spots is seen for all maps, but with the exception of freq100, when $U73$ mask is applied with and without the NGCS mask.
-Strength of non-uniformity for hot spots ($\zeta^{(h)}$) is also low, but the effect is not significant relative to pure CMB realisations.
-A single instance of an unusual ring structure of hot spots for freqQ (not shown in figure \ref{p1combo}) is seen with $P^t(\gamma^{(h)})=99.32\%(99.33\%)$ for the $U73$ ($U73-CS$) mask.
+Thus, unusually low strength of non-uniformity of cold spots is seen for all maps, except SMICA and freq100 when $KQ75$ mask is applied with and without the NGCS mask.
+Again, such weak non-uniformity of cold spots is seen for all maps, but with the exception of freq100, when $U73$ mask is applied with and without the NGCS mask.
+Strength of non-uniformity of hot spots ($\zeta^{(h)}$) is also low, but the effect is not significant relative to pure CMB realisations.
+A single instance of an unusual ring structure of hot spots for freqQ (not shown in Figure \ref{p1combo}) is seen with $P^t(\gamma^{(h)})=99.32\%$ for the $U73$ mask and $P^t(\gamma^{(h)})=99.33\%$ for the $U73-CS$ mask.
 But no significantly unusual $\gamma^{(h)}$ was seen with the more conservative $KQ75$ and $KQ75-CS$ masks.
 This implies that the ring structure of hot spots for freqQ could be due to some foreground residuals when the $U73$ and $U73-CS$ masks are applied.
 Apart from this occurrence, no other unusual clustering or girdling is seen for any of the maps with the four masks.